cehteh/unsynn/ROADMAP.md

 that a 'unsynn-derive' will be implemented.
 When the later two are working and no major deficiencies in 'unsynn' are found then it is time for a 1.0.0 release.

+## Planned

+* Some types are currently implemented as ZST's, this is nice and could be extended to keywords too.
+Drawback is that this looses the relation to the source code they come from.
+Eventually it should be reconsidered and maybe add a 'spans' feature that turns ZST's to contain a `Span`.

 # Development

 unsynn is meant to evolve opportunistically.
 When you spot a problem or need a new feature